loveryanmuch/SQL-Project/starting_with_questions.md

 The highest level of transaction revenues on the site for country is 'United States' and city is 'Mountain View'.

 **Question 2: What is the average number of products ordered from visitors in each city and country?**
 SQL Queries:

-SELECT "country",
+SELECT "country",                         -- specify the two columns
-    AVG("productQuantity") AS avg_product_quantity
-FROM all_sessions
+    AVG("productQuantity") AS avg_product_quantity -- calculate the average product quantity for each country FROM all_sessions                         -- specify the data from 'all_sessions"table
-WHERE "country" <> '(not set)'
+WHERE "country" <> '(not set)'            -- filter out (not set) data
-    AND "productQuantity" IS NOT NULL
-GROUP BY "country"
-ORDER BY avg_product_quantity DESC
+    AND "productQuantity" IS NOT NULL     -- filter out NULL data GROUP BY "country"                        -- make group byt the 'country' column ORDER BY avg_product_quantity DESC        -- descending order based on the "avg_product_quantityy" column.

 SELECT "city",